MaKcm14/price-service-tg-bot/README.md

 Prices are so unstable… You can't track them in every market.
 Trust this bot to do the job, and you'll forget about daily analysis.

-It integrates with the **Price Service Project**, making searches easier and more precise.
+It integrates with the [price-service](https://github.com/MaKcm14/price-service), making searches easier and more precise.

 ---